 In the event of an oil or hazardous substances spill, the FOSC shall ensure that potentially affected federal, state, tribal and foreign natural resource trustee representatives are promptly notified by telephone.
 Prompt notification pursuant to the NCP enables the trustees to quickly initiate a NRDAR for the purpose of restoring natural resources and lost uses to pre-spill conditions.
-See RRT5 contact list.
+[Link to GRSs][Link to RRT contact list]